A topological model for the HOMFLY-PT polynomial: Recovering the Jones polynomial

 \subsection{The Kauffman bracket and the Jones polynomial}

 Let $L$ be a link in $S^3$ with diagram $D$.
-For a plane $S^2$ of projection for a diagram of $L$, the Kauffman bracket skein module \cite{Przytycki} $K(S^2)$ is the complex vector space generated by unoriented link diagrams, considered up to planar isotopy and modulo the Kauffman bracket skein relations: \begin{itemize} \item the simple unknot $\vcenter{\hbox{ }}= (q + q^{-1})$; \item let $D$ be an unoriented link diagram and let $\chi$ represent a crossing $\vcenter{\hbox{ }}$ in $D$, then
+For a plane $S^2$ of projection for a diagram of $L$, the Kauffman bracket skein module \cite{Przytycki} $K(S^2)$ is the complex vector space generated by unoriented link diagrams, considered up to planar isotopy and modulo the Kauffman bracket skein relations\footnote{We use the variable substitution $q = -A^{-2}$.}: